Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Guide to Corporate Charitable Foundations

-Many commercial businesses are taking corporate social responsibility (CSR) more seriously and in a more strategic way, recognising increased public expectations on the private sector to demonstrate a strong commitment to the communities they operate in.
+Many commercial businesses are taking corporate social responsibility (CSR) more seriously and more strategically, recognising increased public expectations on the private sector to demonstrate a strong commitment to the communities they operate in.

 As an example, leading UK food wholesalers and catering suppliers Brake Bros recently established (with our charity law legal support) a new foundation to operate their ‘Meals & More’ initiative, which works to reduce and eradicate child hunger during school holiday periods.